opendrc/opendrc/docs/README.md

 Every change should be merged to the main repository by pull request.
 In other words, a typical work flow consists of the following steps:

-1. (do only once) Fork the repository, clone to local
+0. (do only once) Fork the repository, clone to local
+1. Pull upstream updates
 2. Checkout to a new branch, e.g., `feat/gdsii`
-3. Pull upstream updates
-4. Code, code, code, ...
+3. Code, code, code, ...
-5. Commit to the forked repo
+4. Commit to the forked repo
-6. Open a pull request to the `main` branch
+5. Open a pull request to the `main` branch
+6. (after PR accepted) delete the merged branch

 ### Git commit message
 A standard git commit message is as the following: